Every year he would escalate his message until the word Halloween became synonymous with death.

 “We had better find out fast as I have a bad feeling this new pattern will not end well for this child.”

-The man turned on a street called Division and pulled in front of an abandoned house.
+The man turned on a street named Division and pulled in front of an abandoned house.
 He left her sitting in the car as he went into his trunk to pull out a bunch of pumpkins.
 He arranged them all in front of the house to make it look inhabited then took Emma inside and handcuffed her to a dirty sink in an upstairs bathroom.
 Emma started to cry, would she ever see her parents again?

 “I’m calling the cops you skinny bastard!” yelled the old man but Johnny just smashed the pumpkin in the street and laughed.
 He slid across the top of his black Dodge Charger, got inside and peeled out in the old geezer’s face, who raised a fist as the Charger raced away “I’ll get you Johnny Pumpkin!”